 Free video series created by Wes Bos.
 More at an intermediate level, so not for total newbies.

-Free online book by Mark Bates.
-Very in-depth.
-Can purchase hard copy and screencasts.
+Free online book by Mark Bates that goes very in-depth.
+You can purchase hard copy or screencasts.

 A guided tour to teach you the basics of Git.
 Set preferences and create your own projects.